gdewael/gdewael.github.io/content/food/food_backup.md

 I am bad at strictly following recipes, and for that reason I don't keep a recipe collection anymore.
 Instead, I find more joy in occassionally consuming cooking content online, and then using that inspiration loosely in the kitchen.
-As a consequence, my cooking follows waves.
+As a consequence, the cooking at our house follows waves.
 Some dishes/ingredients/techniques fade from memory, only to be "rediscovered" after a certain period.
 Even worse, some ideas are completely lost and never recovered.

 This page represents a data collection attempt to help combat this phenomenon.
-Starting 2025, I will try to consistently record the dishes I make, and update this page semi-regularly.
+Starting 2025, I will try to consistently record the dishes we make, and update this page semi-regularly.
 Every dish will be represented by a small picture and a short description.

 ## The gallery